JuliaParallel/ElasticClusterManager.jl/README.md

 This code originally lived in the [`ClusterManagers.jl`](https://github.com/JuliaParallel/ClusterManagers.jl) package.

-The following managers are implemented in this package (the `ClusterManagers.jl` package):
+The following managers are implemented in this package:

 | Manager | Command to add processors |
 | ---------------- | ------------------------- |